The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Discussion Conclusions

 The parameter regimes where the homogeneous steady state is unstable have explicitly defined asymptotes which bound the behavior for \((b,d)\) large.
 Combined with numerical calculation, this gives an effective means of approximating the linear stability properties of the system for any parameter values.
 We also discovered analytic bounds on the possible wavenumbers of the final pattern and may use the linear stability results as a heuristic for predicting the observed wavenumbers.

 Finally, the results for \(N\to\infty\) provide tools for approximating behavior for \(N\) large and assess the validity of continuum models.
 Konow et al also proposed a PDE model as a first approximation of the mean-field survival model in a continuum limit.
+This PDE model used a second order Taylor expansion in space to rewrite the distant neighbor interactions in terms of spatial derivatives at the point of interest \cite{Konow}.
 The LSA of this PDE model predicts significantly different behavior than the large \(N\) limit of the ODE model.
 For example, in the \(bh\)-plane, the PDE analysis predicts that the neutral stability curve will resemble a hyperbola with vertical and horizontal asymptotes and that all parameter values above the curve will be unstable \cite{Konow}.
 The left boundary is qualitatively similar to the ODE model, but the right bound is significantly different.
 The region of instability in the ODE model is bounded in the \(b\) direction by an intricate curve while the PDE model is not bounded at all.
 This suggests that the PDE model may only be applicable in a limited region of parameter space or that a different continuum model may more accurately approximate the ODE system.
+One possible explanation for this discrepancy is that a higher order Taylor series may be needed to accurately describe the distant coupling terms.
+It is also possible that such a Taylor series based approach is only reliable if the distance between locations goes to \(0\) as \(N\to\infty\).
+The author is unaware of theoretical results which delineate when such an approach may or may not be successful.
+Research into the conditions where such an approach produces reliable predictions may be useful for future modeling efforts.
 Even in contexts where one desires to study a continuum limit, performing the analysis in the discrete case can still help inform the expected properties of continuum model.